joeyguerra/joeyguerra/pages/blog/2019/how-to-get-rich.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'How to Get Rich (without getting lucky) by Naval Ravikant',
+    excerpt: "Naval Ravikant's tweetstorm of principals on how to get rich.",
+    shouldPublish: true,
+    uri: '/blog/2019/how-to-get-rich.html',
+    published: new Date('2019-12-31T16:43:08.111Z'),
+    tags: []
+}
+---
 # [How to Get Rich (without getting lucky) by Naval Ravikant](https://twitter.com/naval/status/1002103360646823936)

 - Seek wealth, not money or status.
 Wealth is having assets that earn while you sleep.
 Money is how we transfer time and wealth.
 Status is your place - in the social hierarchy.